valaisu/3D-chess/README.md

 ### Running the program:

-Navigate to the project root folder (the default name is 3D-chess) Compile the program with
+Navigate to the project root folder, the default name is 3D-chess.
+Compile the program with
 ```
 make
 ```
-Then navigate to ./shaders in project root folder.
+Then navigate to ./3D-Chess/shaders .
 We need to compile the shaders, and for that, you might need to make the compile script executable.
 This is achieved with
 ```
 chmod +x compile.sh
 ```